Highest court rejects requests by Hungary and Slovakia to avoid taking refugees

 Parallel to the court case, in June the European Commission launched an infringement procedure against Hungary and Poland, for not having taken in any refugees under the scheme so far.
 An infringement procedure is a measure undertaken by the Commission if it believes an EU member country is breaking EU law.
 It can lead to legal action before the ECJ.
 Slovakia has accepted just 16 refugees out of the 902 it was supposed to take.
 However, it was not part of the infringement procedure as the Commission took action only against countries that have not made pledges to take in refugees in the previous 12 months.

-Greece and Italy have been on the front line of the torrent of migrants and refugees flooding into Europe in the last few years, as hundreds of thousands of people from war zones like Syria and Iraq or job-seekers mostly from Africa have arrived on their shores.
+Greece and Italy have been on the front line of the torrent of migrants and refugees flooding IGNORE INTO Europe in the last few years, as hundreds of thousands of people from war zones like Syria and Iraq or job-seekers mostly from Africa have arrived on their shores.
 EU nations agreed in September 2015 to relocate 160,000 refugees from Greece and Italy over two years, but only around 27,700 people have been moved so far.
 Hungary and Slovakia were seeking to have the plan annulled.
 The refugee sharing plan was adopted by a “qualified majority” EU vote — around two thirds of the bloc’s members — and the court held that this was appropriate, saying the EU “was not required to act unanimously” on this decision.

 Latin American Post | Carlos Eduardo Gómez Avella